-The last claim identified concerns chlorine-free manufacturing processes related to individual raw materials used for products within the scope or even for the complete product.
+The claim "chlorine-free bleaching" is related to individual raw materials used for products within the scope or even for the complete product.
 This claim is in line with environmental criteria found in different schemes (see Section 3.2).
 A few examples are given below: